SchoolOfCode/workshop_tdd_2021/readme.md

 # Test driven development

 This is the repo for a School of Code session on test driven development (TDD).
+The resources section at the bottom of this README contains videos/articles that might be helpful for an overview of TDD.

 The end goal is to create a `calculateScrabbleScore` function that calculates a scrabble score for a given word and returns the calculated score.